rahulkr08cse/Bangalore-House-Price-Predictor/README.md

-# 🏡 Bangalore Home Price Prediction - ML Web App
+# 🏡 Bangalore House Price Prediction - ML Web App

-This is a complete end-to-end machine learning web application, deployed on AWS, that predicts property prices in Bangalore based on inputs like area (in square feet), number of bedrooms (BHK), bathrooms, and location.
+This is a complete end-to-end machine learning web application, **deployed on AWS**, that predicts property prices in Bangalore based on inputs like area (in square feet), number of bedrooms (BHK), bathrooms, and location.

 The application integrates a trained ML model with a Flask-based backend and a responsive frontend built using HTML, CSS, and JavaScript.
 It is served via Nginx for a production-like setup on the cloud.